ibm-cloud-docs/watson-knowledge-studio/publish-ml.md

 1. Download the file to your local system.
 1. From the {{site.data.keyword.IBM_notm}} {{site.data.keyword.watson}} Explorer application, import the model.

     You can then map the model to a machine learning model in {{site.data.keyword.watson}} Explorer Content Analytics.
 After you perform the mapping step, when you crawl documents, the model finds instances of the entities and relations that your model understands.
-To learn how to import and configure the model in {{site.data.keyword.IBM_notm}} {{site.data.keyword.watson}} Explorer, see the technical document that describes the integration: [https://www.ibm.com/support/pages/node/597611](https://www.ibm.com/support/pages/node/597611){: external}.
+For more information about how to import and configure the model in {{site.data.keyword.IBM_notm}} {{site.data.keyword.watson}} Explorer, see the technical document that describes the integration: [Using machine-learning annotators from {{site.data.keyword.knowledgestudioshort}} in {{site.data.keyword.watson}} Explorer](https://www.ibm.com/support/pages/node/597611){: external}.

 #### Related tasks
 {: #wks_maexport_related}